Edie Britt

-Edie Britt is a fictional character created by television producer and screenwriter Marc Cherry for the ABC television series Desperate Housewives.
+Edie is a fictional character created by television producer and screenwriter Marc Cherry for the ABC television series Desperate Housewives.
 Nicollette Sheridan portrayed Edie from her debut in the pilot episode of the series until the character's death in the fifth season.

 Within the series, Edie lived at 4362 Wisteria Lane in Fairview.
 Edie was a real estate agent.
 She was married three times; to Charles McLain (with whom she had a son, Travers), Umberto Rothwell, and Dave Williams.
 Throughout her time on the series, she also had numerous relationships with the ex-husbands or former lovers of other characters.

-Sheridan's portrayal of the character earned her a nomination for the Golden Globe Award for Best Supporting Actress.
+Sheridan's portrayal of the character has been received with critical acclaim, and earned her a nomination for the Golden Globe Award for Best Supporting Actress.

 Development and casting

 At the end of the reading, the director looked at me and said, "No, no, I see you as Edie."
 I said, "Oh, I see, I come in a housewife and mother of two and leave the slut."